Easy Vegan & Gluten-Free Chocolate Protein Muffins – A Guilt-Free, Chocolatey Treat!

 Instructions

-In a medium bowl, combine mix together the gluten free flour, baking soda, salt, flax seed mill, hemp seeds, cacao powder, and vegan chocolate protein powder.
-Whisk together.
+- In a medium bowl, combine mix together the gluten free flour, baking soda, salt, flax seed mill, hemp seeds, cacao powder, and vegan chocolate protein powder.